kwingading/kwingading.github.io/_posts/2020-05-04-Ideas-to-Explore.md

 - technological progress (role of individuals, models of funding, state/private sector role...)

+- better birth control tech -  the pill has been around for so long ? - hormone stuff is also quite crude + not great for females

+- better health treatments + intervention for period pain, insomnia... → bad for productivity and mental wellbeing

+- societal collapse (roman empire, greeks, mayan...)

 - how to reconcile emotion and reason (I often feel a disconnect between the two in terms of 'internalising' arguments/evidence.
 Emotion tends to be looked down upon as a 'base' means of motivating and understanding arguments, but it's a very powerful force - how do we best leverage it?)